dwjoyce/pythonbook/chapters/Grouping data together.rst

 Scattered items
 ---------------

 We have already covered variables, which just give a name to a piece of data.
 This is very handy, and allows us to give data a memorable name we can refer to and modify later.
-Technically, variable names (identifiers) are memory addresses that point to the data we are referring to.
+Technically, variable names (identifiers) are memory addresses that point to the data have stored - it is like a signpost pointing at the data.

 However, it can become messy when there are many variables in our programs, especially if they are closely related.
 For example, if we had a bunch of people's names, we could define each name individually.
 Use the interactive shell to type in the following::